Send the link below via email or IMCopy

 to pitches, establishing measured rhythm.

-Anonymous IV states that they were great composers and compiled the "Magnus Liber Organi," but connecting one to a specific work within that volume is sometimes spurious.
+The historian Anonymous IV states that they were great composers and compiled the "Magnus Liber Organi," but connecting one to a specific work within that volume is sometimes spurious.

 Common practice was to put the chant melody in the bottom voice in long note values, leaving upper voices more freedom to move quickly.